redcentre/Carbon.Example.Command/README.md

 engine.OpenJob("rcsruby", "demo");
 ```

-Opens a Cloud *job* identified by customer "client1rcs" and job "demo".
+Opens a Cloud *job* identified by customer "rcsruby" and job "demo".
 Carbon normally has one job open and active at any time.

 ```
 var sprops = new XSpecProperties();